Tarzan Escapes: Production

-The previous Tarzan film, Tarzan and His Mate had a number of directors.
-Maureen O’Sullivan has said James C. McKay actually directed the film.
+The previous Tarzan film Tarzan and His Mate had a number of directors.
+Maureen O’Sullivan has said that James C. McKay actually directed the film.
 His official credit on that picture was Animal Director.
 McKay (1894–1971) had a resume full of various credits, and he jumped back and forth between the jobs of director and editor.
-McKay had received a Production Assistant credit on Trader Horn (1931) directed by W. S. Van Dyke.
-McKay was initially given the directors chair for the sequel, Tarzan Escapes (1936), indicating M.G.M must have been happy with the work he did on Tarzan & His Mate; however there would be many changes to cast and crew on that film too (including Elmer Sheeley replacing Cedric Gibbons as art director!).
-John Farrow was handed the director's chair.
-Reportedly he then practically re-shot the whole film.
-Regardless, Richard Thorpe ended up getting final director's credit.
-John Farrow (who had a fling with Dolores del Río) married Maureen O'Sullivan before the year was through.
+McKay had received a Production Assistant credit on Trader Horn (1931), directed by W. S. Van Dyke.
+McKay was initially given the director's chair for the sequel, Tarzan Escapes (1936), indicating that MGM must have been happy with the work he did on Tarzan & His Mate; however, there would be many changes to cast and crew on that film too (including Elmer Sheeley replacing Cedric Gibbons as art director).
+John Farrow was handed the director's chair; reportedly he then practically re-shot the whole film.
+Regardless, Richard Thorpe ended up being given director's credit.
+Farrow (who had a fling with Dolores del Río) married Maureen O'Sullivan before the year was through.

 Deleted scene

-A scene, which took a week to shoot, featuring Tarzan fighting vampire bats was cut from the final film after test audiences found the scenes too intense.
-The first director James C. McKay shot many of the "gruesome" scenes, but he was replaced by John Farrow in 1936 who re-shot much of the film.
+A scene, which took a week to shoot, featuring Tarzan fighting vampire bats, was cut from the final edit after test audiences found the scenes too intense.
+The film's first director James C. McKay shot many of the "gruesome" scenes, but he was replaced by John Farrow in 1936 who re-shot much of the film.
 Richard Thorpe would finally get credit for directing the film.

 Critical reception

+Describing Tarzan as a "pithecanthrope" and Cheetah as "the Martha Raye of chimpanzees," a review of the film in The New York Times reported that its "wealth of animal sequences [...] slyly propitiated the sentimentalists and zoolaters," that "the film is almost pure circus," and that "the action [is] effectively slow-paced."
+A review of the film in Variety noted that "Johnny Weissmuller once again looks good as the jungle boy.
+And O’Sullivan is also okay once more as the loving wife, but considerably more covered up in clothing [compared to her earlier Tarzan films]," but that "Cheetah [...] provides the picture with its most legitimately comical and best moments."

 Film review aggregator Rotten Tomatoes reported an approval rating of 71%, based on 7 reviews, with a rating average of 6.1/10.